cncf/tag-security/governance/charter.md

 the following activities:

 * Publish educational resources on cloud native security
+  * Videos and/or slides from invited presentations by security providers and use cases
+  * Answer the following questions (referring to already existing resources where possible):
+      * What is different about cloud security? (including hybrid and multi-cloud)
+      * What are effective practices for implementing policy controls?
+      * How can we test, validate, explain, audit our systems?
+      * What additional measures are needed, specific to cloud, in highly regulated environments?
+  * Personas and use cases
-  * a common vocabulary to talk about and understand cloud native security
+  * Common vocabulary to talk about and understand cloud native security
-  * block architecture(s) for secure access
   * CNCF project ecosystem & landscape
-  * Videos and/or slides from invited presentations by security providers and use cases
+  * Define security scenarios (e.g. network configuration, application security, service orchestration)
+  * Block architecture(s) for secure access
+  * Highlight trade-offs (e.g. Expressability vs Explainability)
+  * Best practices and anti-patterns (potentially highlighing where there is disagreement on these)
 * Security assessments of specific proposals or projects
 * Identify projects for consideration for CNCF
 * Cross-pollinate knowledge by participating and inviting people from other projects and SIGs to share security practices